julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 Now pointer holds the address of my_string, which is 0x16bb2b210
 ```

 <p>The problem is that we cannot de-reference a void pointer.
 Well, at least not without having it converted (i.e. typecasted) first.
-So, if we want to access the value that a void pointer stores we would need to define its type before.
+So, if we want to access the value that a void pointer stores we would need to define its type before de-referencing it.
 For example:</p>

 ```c
 #include <stdio.h>